ava-labs/teleporter/contracts/README.md

 3. Bridge at least 100 source tokens from the home chain to the new blockchain.
 The first 100 tokens bridged, which are possibly moved in multiple independent transfers, will not be minted on the destination since they were pre-allocated in the genesis file.
 Instead, a `CollateralAdded` event will be emitted by the `NativeTokenDestination` contract.
 4. Now that the `NativeTokenDestination` contract is fully collateralized, tokens can be moved normally in both directions across the bridge contracts.

-The `totalSupply` implementation of `NativeTokenDestination` takes into account:
+The `totalNativeAssetSupply` implementation of `NativeTokenDestination` takes into account:
 - the initial reserve imbalance
 - the number of native tokens that it has minted
 - the number of native tokens that have been burned to pay for transaction fees
-- the number of native tokens "burned" to be bridged back to the home chain, which are locked in the `NativeTokenDestination` contract in perpetuity
+- the number of native tokens "burned" to be bridged back to the home chain, which are sent to a pre-defined `BURNED_FOR_BRIDGE_ADDRESS`.